 The Polaris Ranger XP 1000 is the undisputed king of the UTV world.
 It’s versatile, it’s powerful, and—above all else—it’s really, really popular.
-It’s so popular that companies all over the world have created their own similar models sporting similar square beds, similar bench seats, and similar hoods.
-These are the vehicles that put the utility in Utility Task Vehicle, and there are loads of them.
+It’s so popular that companies all over the world have created their own models sporting similar square beds, bench seats, and hoods.
+These are the vehicles that put the utility in utility task vehicle, and there are loads of them.

-What can we learn by comparing the 3 priciest 1000cc models?
-Well on paper they are very similar with similar horsepower range, weight capacities, and everything else.
-Polaris only advertises the Ranger 1K’s payload capacity so their 1500lb includes both the capacity of the cab and the cargo bed.
+What can we learn by comparing the three priciest 1000cc models?
+Well, on paper, they have similar horsepower ranges, weight capacities, etc. Polaris only advertises the 1K’s payload capacity, so their 1,500 pounds include both the capacity of the cab and the cargo bed.
 In reality, the 1K’s cargo capacity is nearly identical to the Pioneer and Defender.

-The only significant difference is the Ranger’s extra horsepower (Polaris had been pushing horsepower first for years so it’s no wonder they came out on top) and the Pioneer’s lower towing capacity.
+The only significant difference is the Ranger’s extra horsepower (Polaris has been pushing horsepower first for years, so it’s no wonder they came out on top) and the Pioneer’s lower towing capacity.

 In practice, the Ranger and the Defender tend to be a little more comfortable to drive and offer a bit more focus on the actual ride quality instead of focusing solely on the function of the machine.
-All three of these machines have power steering at their respective price points and are almost perfectly in sync feature-wise.
-Can-Am and Polaris just have a little more experience making UTVs fun.
+All three of these machines have power steering at their respective price points and are almost perfectly in sync, feature-wise.

 The most surprising thing in this group is that CAT’s new CUV82 is priced to compete with the 1000cc models from Can-Am, Polaris, and Honda.
 How do they expect that to fly?
-We haven’t had any seat time on the CUV82 (and probably won’t for some time) but it looks like the CUV82 is going for a more rugged construction.
+We haven’t had any seat time on the CUV82 (and probably won’t for some time), but it looks like the CUV82 is going for a more rugged construction.
 CAT’s all-steel bed makes it more durable than others and it sports a larger capacity by volume than any other UTV.
 Most likely, this will fill a need that construction companies are filling with Polaris Rangers right now.
-A worksite focused CAT UTV means it might not be ideal for farm work or recreation.
+Because of its emphasis on work sites, the CAT UTV might not be ideal for farm work or recreation.
 Time will tell.

-At the other end of the spectrum is the CFMOTO UForce 800 which is a real lesson in “you get what you pay for.”
+At the other end of the spectrum is the CFMOTO UForce 800, which is a real lesson in “you get what you pay for.”
 It’s very competitively priced but lacks the high cargo and towing capacity required for real heavy lifting.
-The bed box is also smaller coming in at 10.5 cubic feet compared to the CAT’s 15.6 cubic feet.
-It’s a budget machine, through-and-through—no surprises here.
+The bed box is also smaller, coming in at 10.5 cubic feet, compared to the CAT’s 15.6 cubic feet.
+It’s a budget machine, through and through.

 The machines we looked at are just a handful of the most powerful UTVs these companies offer.
 In an industry where the Ranger outsells everything else by a mile, it’s easy to forget that there are tons of Ranger-like UTVs out there that offer similar specs.

-Point is: you can find the perfect workhorse to meet your needs whether it’s a Polaris Ranger, a Kubota RTV, a Textron Stampede, a John Deere Gator, or something else entirely.
-I counted more than 10 different companies that make something resembling a Ranger, and there are new guys trying to get in on it all the time.
+Point is, you’re sure to find the perfect workhorse to meet your needs, whether it’s a Polaris Ranger, a Kubota RTV, a Textron Stampede, a John Deere Gator, or something else entirely.
+We counted more than ten different companies that make something resembling a Ranger, and there are new guys trying to get in on it all the time.